 Shortlisted for the Film Craft Lions, The Look addresses ingrained prejudice towards the Black community by shining a spotlight on the microaggressions they face every day.
 By switching between first and third person point-of-view, the viewer gets a genuine taste of what it's like to be pre-judged by your skin color.
 Leveraging the long-form nature of TrueView allows the piece to build in suspense until it delivers a final reveal.

-In 2020, Create with Google profiled Saturday Morning, the creative collective who brought The Look to life, in Episode 2 of Meet the Makers.
+In 2020, Think with Google profiled Saturday Morning, the creative collective who brought The Look to life, in Episode 2 of Meet the Makers.

 The Hiring Chain: Small & CoorDown